Michael Souster, M.Sc., B.Kin (Hon)

 In addition, Michael has spent time assisting and sitting on several Academic Advisory and Business Boards.
 He currently sits as Chair of the Canadian Weightlifting Federation Coaches Committee, VP Technical for Alberta Weightlifting Association, Director of two non-profit organizations and a Board of Director Member for a Land Developing company.

-Michael lives in Calgary with his wife, Carmen and their three daughters, Madison, Molly and Emerson.
+Michael lives in Calgary with his three daughters, Madison, Molly and Emerson.

-"Train Them As Much As Neccesary, Not As Much As Possible" Henk Kraaijenhof
+"Train Them As Much As Necessary, Not As Much As Possible" Henk Kraaijenhof